Home › Know More

 Lazaro Cardenas Port lies at the mouth of the river Rio Balsas on Mexico’s Pacific coastline in the State of Michoacán.

-A well-protected, deepwater port, it is the second busiest in the country with an annual capacity of 25 million tonnes of cargo and 2,250,000 TEUs.
+A well-protected, deepwater port, it is the second busiest in the country.

-It serves a steel mill and the industrial zone and also houses a naval base on the premises.
-Major exports include iron plate, steel bars, diammonium, phosphate and container goods.
+It serves a steel mill and the industrial zone and also houses a naval base.
+Major exports include iron plates, steel bars, diammonium, phosphate, and container goods.

-Lazaro Cardenas is the only Mexican port with an 18 m wide access channel capable of receiving the largest cargo vessels.
+Lazaro Cardenas is the only Mexican port with an 18-meter-wide access channel capable of receiving the largest cargo vessels.

 It spans 25 hectares and has 22 wharves divided among its five public and four private terminals.
 The former specialises in handling grains, containerised cargo and miscellaneous goods.